sarjanshah14/DisasterReporting/README.md

 2. Deploy the `build` folder to your hosting service
 3. Configure API endpoints for production

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🆘 Support

-For support and questions:
-- Create an issue in the repository
-- Contact the development team
-- Check the documentation

-## 🙏 Acknowledgments

-- React and Django communities
-- Leaflet for mapping functionality
-- Bootstrap for UI components
-- Scikit-learn for machine learning capabilities

 ---

 **Note**: This application is designed for disaster response scenarios.
 Ensure proper testing and validation before using in critical emergency situations.